 Get notified on the latest car news, reviews and videos

-Volkswagen ID price and release date
+2020 Volkswagen ID.3 price and release date

-Volkswagen ID styling
+2020 Volkswagen ID.3 styling

 To help it appeal to as many buyers as possible, the 2020 Volkswagen ID.3 is unlikely to get the same polarising styling as the extremely futuristic BMW i3.
 But, it’ll still be easy for you to spot that this is an electric car.
-That filled in grille gives the game away straight away.
-With no radiator to cool, there’s no need to channel air through the front of the car, which means VW can give the ID a smooth front end that makes it more aerodynamic.
-A huge badge means it’ll still be instantly recognisable as a VW and you can expect the car to have a chrome flash running between the LED headlights.
-With its electric motor located at the back, the bonnet can be stubby and, while it’s not quite as long as a VW Golf, you can expect to be slightly taller and wider.
+That filled in grille gives the game away.
+With no engine to cool, there’s no need to channel air through the front of the car, which means the VW ID.3 has a smooth front end that makes it more aerodynamic.
+A huge badge means it’ll still be instantly recognisable as a VW and you can expect the car to have a chrome detailing running between the LED headlights.
+With its electric motor located at the back, the bonnet can be stubby and, while it’s not quite as long as a VW Golf, it will be slightly taller and wider.
 The ID.3’s height is easier to spot in profile and is a result of the bulky batteries sandwiched underneath the car’s floor.
 From this angle, you’ll also spot the car’s aerodynamic wheels with low-rolling-resistance tyres designed to maximise battery range.

 The boot-mounted spoiler and rear-facing cameras (which replace conventional wing mirrors) do the same job – reducing drag by helping the 2020 Volkswagen ID.3 cut through the air more easily, saving vital energy into the bargain.
 The same can’t be said for the flush-fitting door handles which pop out when you unlock the car.
 They are there because, well, they look cool.
-Sadly, you’ll struggle to find much surprise and delight from the back of the ID.
+Sadly, you’ll struggle to find much surprise and delight from the back of the ID.3.
 Those rear LEDs are bound to give it a distinctive look in the dark and you get a one-piece glass boot lid and… that’s about it.
 At least there are no fake exhausts to get annoyed about.

-Volkswagen ID interior
+2020 Volkswagen ID.3 interior

-In terms of design, you can expect the ID’s interior to be dominated by two large infotainment screens.
+In terms of design, you can expect the 2020 Volkswagen ID.3’s interior to be dominated by two large infotainment screens.
 The first will be found behind the steering wheel taking the form of the Active Info Display found in VW’s current models – it’ll be able to switch between functions including a huge map that’ll make it easy to follow the car’s sat-nav directions.
 The other display will be a floating touchscreen on the centre of the dashboard.
 You can expect it have Android Auto and Apple Carplay connectivity and to also understand spoken word voice commands.

-Volkswagen ID practicality
+2020 Volkswagen ID.3 practicality

 VW has claimed the 202o Volkswagen ID.3 will offer ‘Passat levels of space’ in a car that’s slightly smaller than a Golf.
 Sounds good!
 That tall roofline should mean even tall adults will have plenty of headroom and the ID.3 will have a completely flat floor that will likely mean your fifth passenger has as much room for their feet as everyone else in the back.
 Even getting in should be made easier by the car’s tall ride height.
-One place the ID might not do so well in is boot space.
-With its motor hidden underneath, you can expect the boot to be shallow although VW’s attention for detail should ensure it has a low load lip that makes loading easy and will be packed with handy features for securing shopping and luggage.
+One place the ID.3 might not do so well in is boot space.
+With its motor hidden underneath, the boot will be shallow although VW’s attention for detail should ensure it has a low load lip that makes loading easy and will be packed with handy features for securing shopping and luggage.
 You can also expect the back seats to fold neatly to give you a completely flat load bay.

-Volkswagen ID driving and range
+2020 Volkswagen ID.3 driving and range

 Sign up to the carwow newsletter at the top of the page to keep up-to-date with news on the ID and every other new model.